hpc-carpentry/hpc-chapel/_episodes/05-loops.md

 }
 past_temp=temp;
 ~~~
-{:.source}
+{: .source}

-Note that at the end of the outer for-loop, when all the elements in `temp` are already calculated, we update `past_temp` with the values of `temp`; this way everything is set up for the next iteration of the main while statement.
+Note that at the end of the outer for-loop, when all the elements in `temp` are
+already calculated, we update `past_temp` with the values of `temp`; this way
+everything is set up for the next iteration of the main while statement.

 Now let's compile and execute our code again: